-In the recent past we've experienced some slowdowns, elevated queue times and error rates.
-Apart from Route 53, RDS and LAN outages we experienced on EC2, some of these were caused by people sending too many requests at once, for example by importing a large library of videos or images.
-Today we are fixing this by introducing rate limiting.
+In the recent past, we have been experiencing some slowdowns, elevated queue times and error rates.
+Apart from Route 53, RDS and LAN outages we experienced on EC2, some of these issues were also caused by people sending too many requests at once, for example by importing a large library of videos or images.
+Today we are fixing that by introducing rate limiting.

 Generally speaking, one customer's behavior should not affect anyone else's.
-Without rate limits we cannot guarantee this as our customers still share one job queue.
-We already tackled most problems with priority queues (for a customer with X jobs in queue, next jobs get appended to queue, while other customer's jobs get prepended) and reducing scale times to 2 minutes per octa-core machines. etc.
+Since all our customers still share a single job queue, we cannot guarantee that without using rate limits.
+We already tackled most problems by introducing priority queues (a customer with X jobs in queue will have their next jobs appended to the queue, while jobs by other customers are prepended) and reducing scale times to 2 minutes per octa-core machines, etc..

 But no matter how fast we can scale, there are always limits in our physical world.
-We experienced large batch imports in the past with people importing thousands of videos at once or tens of thousands of images.
+We experienced large batch imports in the past, where people were importing thousands of videos at once, or tens of thousands of images.
 This caused our platform to scale up to 100 machines, but

 Besides valid mass imports, buggy integration code can also cause too many requests to be sent in a very short period of time.
-This can lead to large bills at the end of the month that the customer did not plan for.
+This can lead to large bills at the end of the month, which the customer did not plan for.

 For now, we only limit the number of

 Should you ever hit the rate limit, you will receive a